emilyvansyoc/genetic-evolutionary-mycobiome/README.md

 9. `mwas.R`: tests each fungal taxa and prokaryotic gene pathway in a linear model

 "phylosymbiosis" - scripts used to compare topological congruency of hominid and mycobiomes.
 Note; script to create random trees is located at, https://github.com/awbrooks19/phylosymbiosis (written in Python 2)
 1. `topological_congruency.R`: runs TC tests at the OTU and Genus level; basic structure comes from Brooks et al 2016

+"codivergence" - scripts used to compare fungal exact sequence variants from each OTU to hominid phylogeny
+1. `get_genus_ESVs.R`: from phyloseq object, get exact sequence variants from the sequencing data for each genus and write out to fasta file
+2. `run-vsearch-derep.sh`: dereplicate exact sequence variants by length and identifier (decreases alignment size)
+3. `mafft-alignments.sh`: align sequences with MAFFT and trim with clipkit
+4. `run-seqkit-rename.sh`: uses seqkit to assign unique identifiers to all sequences; required by downstream tree building softwares
+5. `make_NJ_trees.R`: make neighbor-joining trees using the ape R package
+6. `replace_neg_branchlengths.R`: quick utility script to replace negative branch lengths; these are a side effect of neighbor-joining trees but can cause downstream issues
+7. `get_OTU_subtrees.R`: from each genus-level tree, subset to the OTUs that have representation from all four hominids.
+8. `run-PACO.R`: R script that is submitted as an HPC job to run PACo in a parallel loop (PACo is very slow on bigger trees)
+9. `run-parafit.R`: run Parafit on each OTU tree
+10. `results_paco-parafit.R`: combines results from PACo and Parafit, adjusts for multiple comparisons
+11. `determine_randomchance.R`: shuffles tip labels from the fungal OTU trees to create 100 random trees, then run both PACo and Parafit to determine the odds of observing cophylogeny given random chance

 "figure-generation" - R scripts that perform analyses and generate main and supplementary figures (most figures paneled in Illustrator but otherwise fully made in R)
 `fig1.R`